modera/ModeraActivityLoggerBundle/README.md

 # ModeraFileRepositoryBundle [![Build Status](https://travis-ci.org/modera/ModeraFileRepositoryBundle.svg?branch=master)](https://travis-ci.org/modera/ModeraFileRepositoryBundle)

 This bundle provides a high level API for putting your files to virtual file repositories which internally use Gaufrette filesystem abstraction layer.

+## Installation

+Add this dependency to your composer.json:

+    "modera/file-repository-bundle": "dev-master"

+Update your AppKernel class and add these bundles there:

+    new Knp\Bundle\GaufretteBundle\KnpGaufretteBundle(), // if you still don't have it new Modera\FileRepositoryBundle\ModeraFileRepositoryBundle(),

+## Documentation

 This bundle proves useful when you need to have a consistent way of storing your files with an ability to later reference these files in your domain model or query them ( using Doctrine ORM ).
 Configuration